Social | Talent creativity

 • Job-Matching System

-* Details on these programs are described later.
+* Details are described below.

 Providing learning opportunities for a wide range of employees